skellis46/slipbox/losing one's self.md

 - [[losing one's self bid preparation.canvas|losing one's self bid preparation]]

+Some possible key structural aspects:
+- consciousness and dance improvisation
+- dance and phenomenology

 This note is the beginning of an attempt to draw together several trains of thought including:

 - [[nondual awareness and minimal phenomenal experience]]